TNEL-UCSD/nacq/readme.txt

 If any of the materials are used, please cite:

-Hermiz, J., et al. "A clinic compatible, open source electrophysiology system."
+J. Hermiz, N. Rogers, E. Kaestner, M. Ganji, D. Cleary, J. Snider, D. Barba, S. Dayeh, E. Halgren, V. Gilja "A clinic compatible, open source electrophysiology system."
 2016 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
 IEEE, 2016.